rag-pat/FastAPI-CRUD-Blog-App/README.md

 * `skip`: Number of records to skip (pagination)
 * `limit`: Maximum number of records to return
 * `query`: Search term for post search endpoint

-## 👥 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE.md file for details